calancha/ScalaSort/README.md

-# Classical sort algorithms
+# ScalaSort

-Implement the following sort algorithms in Scala
+Implement classical sort algorithms in Scala

+Based on the descriptions and pseudocodes from their Wikipedia articles.

 - heapsort
 - qsort